ARW4/FPL_Project/README.md

   }
 }
 ````
-#### Error Handeling
+#### Error Handling
 In constructing the loop I found that calling historical data for all players was not possible as there were some players that where new to the league as of the current season.
 These players would return no data and cause the loop to fail.<br>
 The syntax: if (nrow(df) > 0) controls the errors as it will only append a data frame if there is more than 0 rows of data.

 ### Web Scraping
 As explained above the need for web scraping was a result of the API Standings data not being reliable.
-In order to webscrape I wanted to find a site that would be a reliable source of data, Stable URL (I.e. not likely to change) and return the data in an easy format to manage.
-Given this set of criteria I decided that teh BBC website would be suitable (https://www.bbc.co.uk/sport/football/premier-league/table).
+In order to web scrape I wanted to find a site that would be a reliable source of data, Stable URL (I.e. not likely to change) and return the data in an easy format to manage.
+Given this set of criteria I decided that the BBC website would be suitable (https://www.bbc.co.uk/sport/football/premier-league/table).

 1 - Create an object called html that includes the URL with the data.
 Doing this means that if there is the need to change URL it can be done easily.
 ````r